Meritxell Ambrocio Meritxell Ambrocio

 My name is Laiyla Kerrington Pride.
 I’m from Batesville, Mississippi, and a proud graduate of South Panola High School.
 I’m majoring in Biological Sciences, and I plan to attend medical school.
 My dream is to become an interventional cardiologist, specializing in less invasive procedures using catheter-based treatments.
 I enjoy learning, gardening, going to church, traveling, reading, listening to music, and spending time with family and friends.
 I’m excited to meet new people, make meaningful connections, and have fun at Ole Miss!

-At Ole Miss, Kelly is part of the Trent Lott Leadership Institute majoring in Public Policy, and is a member of the Sally McDonnell Barksdale Honors College.
-Some of Kelly’s hobbies include learning Spanish, enjoying the outdoors, and traveling.
-Since coming to UM, Kelly has become involved on campus through her sorority Alpha Delta Pi, where she is the Director of Equity and Inclusion.
-Kelly is part of the Miracle and Family Relations Committee of Rebelthon and she in the First Year Encounters Program of ASB.
+At Ole Miss, Kelly is part of the Trent Lott Leadership Institute, majoring in Public Policy and Spanish, and is a member of the Sally McDonnell Barksdale Honors College.
+Some of Kelly’s hobbies include traveling, reading, and being outdoors.
+Since coming to UM, Kelly has become involved on campus through her sorority Alpha Delta Pi and is on the Board of Directors for RebelTHON.
+She is also a small group leader for Cru and an ambassador for the Honors College.

 Kate Riddle is a freshman pharmacy major and a recipient of the Lena Mitchell Marquette Council Scholarship, and member of the Sally McDonnell-Barksdale Honors College.
 She is a graduate of Lafayette High School, where she was the president of the National Honor Society, vice president of the Beta Club, captain of the Lafayette High School Dance Team, and a student representative for the Mississippi Board of Education.
 A few of my favorite things are the beach, dance, and live music.